New Oxford Hills Community Choir hits high note

-PARIS— In 2005, a community choir saved Dennis Boyd Jr.’s musical life.
-He had graduated with a music education degree, and found himself managing a security company.
+In 2015, he had graduated with a music education degree and found himself managing a security company.

-The financial barrier disappeared after Boyd applied for, and received, a $4,000 grant from the Oxford Hills Educational Association.
-Boyd’s vision to have a dedicated community choir in the Oxford Hills Region began to take shape.
+The financial barrier disappeared after Boyd received a $4,000 grant from the Oxford Hills Educational Association.
+His vision for a dedicated community choir in the Oxford Hills began to take shape.

+The choir’s first concert will be for Christmas for Teens at 7 p.m.
+Friday, Dec.
+6, at the high school.

-That comes as welcome news for Jaci Presby, a dedicated member of the Christmas for Teens Choir.
-Presby, along with her service dog Sophie, participated in the last ten years of the Christmas for Teens Concert.
-She said she always felt a void once the choir ended for the season.
+That comes as welcome news for Jaci Presby of Norway, who with her service dog, Sophie, has participated in the Christmas for Teens Concert the past 10 years.
+She said she always felt a void once the season ended.

-And Boyd said he hopes to draw a diverse group of current and former students and dedicated older community members for this year’s choir.
-Anyone is welcome to show up and start rehearsing.
+Boyd is looking for more singers — a diverse group of current and former students and dedicated older community members — for this year’s choir.

 -